 Section 1072: (2) of the proposal states that the company's main homepage or the main contact page of the website must contain a link to the DFPI complaint portal.
 This statement is overly broad as "Company's Main Homepage or Contact Page has not been clearly defined.
-Please clarify what website the DFPI would define as the company's main webpage.
+Please clarify and define what website the DFPI would define as the company's main webpage or main homepage in the instance where a company has a website geared for Creditors/Clients but also has a separate web page for consumers and customers.